Supporting Flood Victims: Your Guide to Making an Impact

 4. Raise money through crowdfunding

-Our blog contains crowdfunding resources to help you along the way, like tips on running a successful disaster relief fund or general fundraising ideas for disaster relief.
-Our disaster fundraising guide can help you create a compelling fundraiser to help people specifically for flood relief efforts.
+Our blog contains crowdfunding resources to show you how it works and help you along the way, like tips on running a successful disaster relief fund or general fundraising ideas for disaster relief.
+Our disaster relief guide can help you create a compelling fundraiser to help people specifically for flood relief efforts.

 Take action and support flood recovery efforts now

 Making a difference after a tragedy doesn’t have to mean large cash donations or hours of volunteer work.
 Learning how to help flood victims and taking action is the most important step.
 Sometimes, the simplest efforts can be the most impactful.
-Sign up for a GoFundMe today and begin raising money for flood victims when they need it most.
+Start a GoFundMe today and begin raising money for flood victims when they need it most.
+We are on hand to answer any questions you may have along the way.
+Want to do more?
+You can also find other incredible causes to help on GoFundMe.

 Written by GoFundMe